42tm/timmy/README.md

 END.
 ```

-If we compile and execute the program, we should get the following result:
+If we compile and execute the program, we should get something like this as the output:
 ```
 Hi!
 I'm doing great